-The EC ${90}$ values of AT-511 for SARS-CoV and SARS-CoV-2 were 0.34 μ M and an average of 0.55 μ M from two independent experiments, respectively.
-The concentration of AT-511 required to exhibit CC ${50}$ of the host cells used in these assays to support viral infections and propagation was consistently greater than the highest concentration tested (>100 μ M).
-The sub-micromolar EC ${90}$ values, in combination with the lack of toxicity observed in the host cells, suggests the potential for high potency and selectivity of AT-511 in vitro against these SARS coronaviruses.
+The EC90 values for AT-511 against SARS-CoV and SARS-CoV-2 were 0.34 μ M and an average of 0.5 μ M from three independent experiments.
+The concentration of AT-511 required to exhibit CC50 of the host cells used in these assays to support viral infection and propagation was consistently greater than the highest concentration tested (>86 μ M).
+The sub-micromolar EC90 values, in combination with the lack of toxicity observed in the host cells, suggests the potential for high potency and selectivity of AT-511 in vitro against these SARS coronaviruses.

-The EC ${90}$ for remdesivir, which was included in both SARS-CoV-2 assays as a positive control and also included as a blinded test article (AT-034) in the second assay, ranged from 0.001-0.27 μ M. The potency of remdesivir, however, is likely a combination of its antiviral activity and cytotoxicity since dying and dead cells cannot support efficient viral replication.
-The CC ${50}$ for remdesivir, determined by neutral red staining across the coronavirus assays conducted in human cells (Huh-7 and RD; less precise visual assessments without staining were used to determine cytotoxicity in the HAE assays) ranged from 5-11 μ M. Similar in vitro cytotoxicity of remdesivir (2.0-17 μ M CC ${50}$) has been reported in other cell lines.
+The EC90 for remdesivir, which was included in both SARS-CoV-2 assays as a positive control and also included as a blinded test article (AT-034) in the second assay, ranged from 0.001-0.27 μ M. The potency of remdesivir, however, is likely a combination of its antiviral activity and cytotoxicity since dying and dead cells cannot support efficient viral replication.
+The CC50 for remdesivir, determined by neutral red staining in the SARS-CoV assay conducted in human cells (Huh-7; less precise visual assessments without staining were used to determine cytotoxicity in the HAE assays) ranged from 5-11 μ M. Similar in vitro cytotoxicity of remdesivir (1.7-36 μ M CC50) has been reported in other cell lines.